 - the interschool competition for grade 8 and 9

 - the regional competition against other schools; and

 Readers Cup teams compete to test their knowledge of a set list of books in a fun and lively way.

 Book Week is the highlight of the library year.
 Reading is celebrated through a variety of displays, competitions and games.

 RAW - Readers and Writers Group

-Formed in 2012 in partnership with English teacher Liz McKewin, RAW is a group for passionate readers and creative writers at the school.
-Events include writing workshops and excursions to events such as the Brisbane Writer's Festival.
+and teacher-librarians Peta-Marie Teale and Josephine Hallmond.
+The group is ideal for passionate readers and creative writers at the school.
+RAW students are given preference to attend events, including writing workshops and excursions to events such as the Brisbane Writer's Festival.